 Santa Maria is a larger medium-sized city located in the state of California.
 With a population of 107,408 people and 24 constituent neighborhoods, Santa Maria is the 67th largest community in California.

-The percentage of people in Santa Maria with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Santa Maria is quite a bit lower than the national average among all cities of 21.84%: just 12.64% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Santa Maria is Spanish.
 Other important languages spoken here include English and Tagalog.